normand1/HyperFeeder/README.md

 This application generates dynamic podcasts based on the latest news.
 The app fetches relevant content, generates an intro, summarizes stories, and even writes podcast descriptions and chapters.

-Currently, the only source available for building dynamic podcasts from is the HackerNews API.
+With existing tools and plugins you can currently build a podcast with data from Hacker News, Reddit, any podcast with transcripts in the RSS Feed, RSS Newsletters like those on Substack.
 The plan is to expand this tool to ingest many different configurable sources for building podcast content from as well as new sources for augmenting the source content.
-See the Issues tab for the planned and in-progress roadmap.
+See the [Issues Tab](https://github.com/normand1/HyperFeeder/issues) for the planned and in-progress roadmap.
 Also, feel free to open new issues for feature requests or pull requests for new features you'd like to contribute back.

 ## Project Goals
 - The podcasts produced by this framework should be fully autonomous and need no human intervention to search for content, generate audio, compose audio segments, produce instrospective metadata about podcast content and publish to a podcast feed.
 (In progress)